JulianBierbaum/license-plate-system/docs/development/service-development.md

 ## Environment Variables

 If your service requires environment variables:

 1. Add them to your local `.env` file.
 2. Add them to `.env.example` so other developers know they are required.
+But make sure to censor all sensitive variables in this file because its publicly viewable.

 ## Build Script